ZenFone 3 Review – When Beauty Meets Tech, the Result is Outstanding!

 “The only thing that has changed is everything” – I know it’s the iPhone 6S quote, but it perfectly suits the ZenFone 3.
 Don’t you believe me?
 Let me explain!
-The previous flagships and almost all phones were plastic made and have strong resemblance with one other, but ZenFone 3 has got a completely new design [yeah, kinda inspired from iPhone 6 & Galaxy s7] over the previous ZenFones & is one of the very first metal ZenFone featuring a 2.5D curved Corning Gorilla Glass on both front & rear side.
-The metal frame perfectly fitted in between & has 40° curve over the edges.
-The concentric circle design [Zen signature] is still there and this time, the focus starts from the fingerprint scanner.
+The previous flagships and almost all phones were plastic made and had strong resemblance with one other, but ZenFone 3 has got a whole new design. [yeah, kinda inspired from iPhone 6 & Galaxy s7].
+Comparing to the previous ZenFones, this is one of the very first metal ZenFone featuring a 2.5D curved Corning Gorilla Glass on both front & rear side.
+The metal frame correctly fitted in between & has 40° curves over the edges.
+The concentric circle design [Zen signature] is still there, and this time, the focus starts from the fingerprint scanner.

-Holding the ZenFone 3 is never like the same & you’ll always feel like holding it in your hand even when not in use.
-But, the grip is kinda slippery as the phone is glass-made.
-Still, after long usage, you’ll get to know how you need to hold on!
-Comparing to the previous [bulky] zenfones, this is one of the thinnest [6.16mm], light-weight [155gms] ZenFone you’ve ever seen!
-The bezels are just 2.1mm thick which gives the screen to body ratio of 77.3% which is something very new in the ZenFone series.
+Holding the ZenFone 3 is never like the same & I always felt like holding it in my hand even when not in use.
+But, the grip is quite slippery as the phone is glass-made.
+Still, after long usage, I get to know how to hold on!
+Comparing to the previous [bulky] zenfones, this is one of the thinnest [6.16mm], light-weight [155gms] ZenFone I’ve ever seen!
+The bezels are just 2.1mm thick which gives the screen to body ratio of 77.3% which is something very new for the ZenFone series.
 Now, let me give a brief overview of the phone –

 On the front side, you can find a notification LED, earpiece, Ambient light sensor & the front-cam of 8MP.
 Still, there are no backlit keys & all you see are capacitive buttons with printed functions.
 On the left side, a hybrid SIM slot is given which supports a nano + micro SIM or a microSD card.

-At the bottom, you can find the mic & a completely new speaker grill which outputs a high-quality audio & the brand new USB-Type ‘C’.
-Yes!
-Asus also started the trend in featuring the USB Type- ‘C’, and hasn’t killed the audio jack.
+At the bottom, you can find the mic & an entirely new speaker grill which outputs a high-quality audio & the brand new USB-Type ‘C.’ Yes!
+Asus also started the trend in featuring the USB Type- ‘C,’ and hasn’t killed the audio jack.

 As already said, ZenFone 3 is completely revamped & has got everything you’re looking for!
 I hadn’t dropped the phone yet, but I believe it can resist low-height drops if it falls from the end side [becuase of 40°].
-I kinda tried bending the phone [you know the iPhone 6 #BendGate] as the phone resembles the iPhone 6 design, but I felt it’s strong enough to withstand normal activities like keeping the phone on your backside pocket etc.
+I kind of tried bending the phone [you know the iPhone 6 #BendGate] as the phone resembles the iPhone 6 design, but I felt it’s robust enough to withstand normal activities like keeping the phone on your backside pocket, etc.

 As far my tests went, the display is not as similar as to the other ZenFones.
 It features a 5.5 inch super IPS display with 1920 x 1080 resolution and has 401 PPI.
 The changes I felt was the wide-viewing angle.
-It has a whopping 178° viewing angle and the color density is dramatically improved.
+It has a big 178° viewing angle, and the color density is dramatically improved.

-While watching videos I felt the true-color density of the images and never felt any glareness even in sunlight.
-Finally, the auto-brightness feature is working perfectly and is auto adjusting the brightness based on the environment.
+While watching videos, I felt the true-color density of the images and never felt any glared ness even in sunlight.
+Finally, the auto-brightness feature is working correctly and is auto adjusting the brightness based on the environment.
 It was a mandatory feature & the previous ZenFone were always facing trouble in adjusting the brightness.
-While using the phone during night times [low light] I generally shift the brightness mode to Bluelight filter which decreases the wavelength of the light emitting from the screen.
-This was also a mandatory feature, & comparing to other ZenFones, the blue-light filter mode in ZenFone 3 showcases a perfect balance between the Orange & the white color.
+While using the phone during night times [low light], I shift the brightness mode to Bluelight filter which decreases the wavelength of the light emitting from the screen.
+It was also a mandatory feature, & comparing to other ZenFones, the blue-light filter mode in ZenFone 3 showcases a perfect balance between the Orange & the white color.

 As already mentioned above about the features that Asus focus on their flagships, the ZenFone 3 is more of a camera-based phone than performance oriented.
 Still, you don’t see low performance & I will discuss it soon in the ZenFone 3 review.
 As for now, let’s talk about the camera thing & see what’s so new in it.

-If I have to describe the camera of ZenFone 3 I’d say it’s simply brilliant.
+If I have to describe the camera of ZenFone 3, in one line, I’d say it’s simply brilliant.
 I’ve never seen the amazing details of the images I’ve taken from such a semi-high cost mobile phone.
 I’ve tried almost all the modes in the camera & really liked the HDR Pro mode.
 On real-time, you can see the changes in the image using the HDR mode.
-There is no noise, and all I see is true beauty of the things I’ve captured.
-No extra filters are required to make things artistic, just using the correct balance of light [in the surroundings] and a good angle is enough to capture.
+There is no noise, and all I see is pure beauty of the things I’ve captured.
+No extra filters are required to make things artistic, just using the correct balance of light [in the surroundings], and a right angle is enough to capture.